miafryling/credhub-api-docs/includes/_get.md

 This CLI command gets multiple credentials and exports them to either standard out, or a file.
 The output will be in yaml format, with the key `credentials` whose value is a list of credential objects.
 Each credential will contain a name, type and value.
 An example is shown to the right.
 This file is compatible with the bulk import process.

 Use `--file` to specify a file to write the export to.
-Use `--path` to specify a path, that will restrict the credentials exported to those with a prefix matching the given path.
+Use `--path` to specify a path, which will restrict the credentials exported to those with a prefix matching the given path.